 Relationships between people.
 Personal relationships are often more important than many people expect.
 Especially within B2B, personal relationships are often a major reason why a customer thinks that you differentiate yourself from the competition.
 Behavioral science speaks of the “familiarity principle.”
 The more you are with someone, the better you (usually) like them.

 The latter gets (too much) attention.
 A behavioral bias that may be at stake here is called the “recency effect.”
-In short, the most recent events are the sharpest in our memory and overshadow previous experiences (which may be more important, rationally-speaking).
+In short, the most recent events are the sharpest in our memory and overshadow previous experiences (which may be more important, rationally speaking).
 There is a good probability that the customer’s latest experience is, e.g., customer service.
 Therefore, the customer highlights it as where you set yourself apart from the others.

 What might this mean in practice: Perseverance and continuity.
-Being able to differentiate yourself from the others by ensuring a consistent, continuously good customer experience.
+Being able to differentiate yourself from others by ensuring a consistent, continuously good customer experience.

 It becomes truer over time.
 As time goes by, customers will increasingly feel that they have landed in the right place.
 Sometimes I see customer comments portraying almost a family relationship, where the customer “stands together” with the company against the others: The clients have become ambassadors for the company.
-One contributing factor may be confirmation bias – i.e., people's tendency to retroactively attribute positive qualities to the chosen brand, while devaluing the brands they did not choose (and unconsciously downplay negative characteristics of the chosen brand/product).
+One contributing factor may be confirmation bias – i.e., people's tendency to retroactively attribute positive qualities to the chosen brand while devaluing the brands they did not choose (and unconsciously downplaying negative characteristics of the chosen brand/product).

 What might this mean in practice: Ensure that you continuously confirm to customers that their original choice of your product is still right for them.